EnvisionDoc/data_asset_en/howto/storage/policy.rst

 ﻿Storage Policy
 =======================

-The Storage Policy feature provides efficient and stable storage and management for time series data that is ingested from devices or history data that is integrated from the offline message channel.
+The Storage Policy feature provides efficient and stable storage management for time series data that is ingested from devices or history data that is integrated from the offline message channel.

 .. toctree::
    :maxdepth: 1